axelarnetwork/axelar-core/cmd/axelarcli/docs/axelarcli_tx_tss_mk-rotate.md

 Rotate the given chain from the old master key to the previously created one (see mk-refresh)

-### Synopsis

-Rotate the given chain from the old master key to the previously created one (see mk-refresh)

 ```
 axelarcli tx tss mk-rotate [chain] [flags]
 ```